Skip to main content

 Grains

 • Cook a batch of whole grains such as brown rice or barley and freeze in individual portions using a muffin pan.
-Once frozen, the discs can be stored in a zip-top bag.
+Once firm, the discs can be stored in a freezer-safe container or plastic bag.

-• Have a six-pack of whole-grain English muffins or a whole loaf of bread?
-Tuck those extras into the freezer for another day; wrap them tightly in plastic wrap to prevent freezer burn.
+• Tuck extra English muffins, buns or slices of bread into the freezer for another day.
+Wrap them tightly in plastic wrap to prevent freezer burn.

-• Visit the bulk bins at your local grocery stores.
-You can buy exactly what you need with no waste and it's often less expensive per pound.
-In addition to grains, you can score a deal on dried herbs and spices as well as nuts, seeds and dried beans.
+• Visit the bulk bins at your local grocery store.
+You can buy exactly what you need and it can help keep costs down.
+Many stores offer grains, nuts, seeds, dried beans and dried herbs and spices in bulk.

 Veggies and Fruits

-• Embrace frozen produce, which can be just as nutritious as fresh and it's there when you need it.
-Choose options without added sauces, salt and sugar.
-Since they're already chopped up, frozen fruits and veggies are ready to add to smoothies, soups and stir-fries.
-And because they're frozen, there is no rush to use them before they spoil.
+• Embrace frozen produce.
+Frozen fruits and vegetables without added sugar, salt or sauces are nutritious options, plus you can thaw what you need, when you need it.
+Frozen fruits and veggies are pre-cut, too, making them ready to add to smoothies, soups and stir-fries.
+And because they're frozen, there is no rush to use them before they go bad.

-• Enjoy your most perishable fresh produce, such as berries and spinach, early in the week.
+• The shelf life of produce varies.
+Enjoy options such as berries and spinach early in the week.
 Save heartier produce including cabbage, carrots and potatoes for meals later in the week.

 Protein: Meat, Poultry, Eggs, Beans

-• Unopened blocks of tofu can be frozen and then thawed in the refrigerator when you're ready to prepare it.
-This makes the texture spongier and better at soaking up sauces and flavor.
+• Unopened blocks of tofu can be frozen and then thawed in the refrigerator when you're ready to prepare them.
+This makes the texture spongier and better at soaking up sauces and flavors.

 • Eggs can be hard-boiled ahead of time and eaten over the next few days for an easy breakfast, snack or quick addition to salad.

-• Cooked dried beans are super affordable, versatile and may be frozen for later use.
+• Dried beans are super affordable, versatile and may be cooked and frozen for later use.
 Thaw in the refrigerator or microwave.

 Find a Nutrition Expert